adrasteafinance/adra-lrt/Adrastea-Security-Review.md

 # 7. Findings

-# [C-01] Arbitrary Input Tokens and Token Extensions Leading to Invariant Manipulation
+# [M-01] Arbitrary Input Tokens and Token Extensions Leading to Invariant Manipulation

 ## Severity

-Critical Risk
+Medium Risk

 ## Description
 The current implementation allows arbitrary input tokens with different extensions, which can lead to manipulation of critical invariants such as `input_decimals == output_decimals`.
 Specifically, allowing the `closeMint` extension poses a risk as it permits the initializer to modify the mint’s decimal value after creation, breaking important assumptions about token behavior.

 For instance, the initializer controls the mint’s decimal value, which could be changed after registration.
 This disrupts the invariant that `input_decimals == output_decimals`, crucial for operations like deposits and withdrawals based on a 1:1 ratio.
 Furthermore, other token extensions, such as the `transfer fee` extension, can also be harmful to the protocol.